 - The first step of planning your Digital Legacy is inventory- creating a list of your Digital Assets.
 However, remembering each and every online account you ever created is a task.

-- Another struggle that comes with Digital Legacy Planning is regularly updating the list of your Digital Assets and passwords of your online accounts.
+- Another common struggle is regularly updating the list of your Digital Assets and passwords of your online accounts.

 - At last, one of the biggest challenges of planning your Digital legacy is talking about it with your loved ones and helping them understand its importance.